 Meet EPA Researcher Justin Conley, Ph.D.

-Justin Conley is a postdoctoral researcher investigating the toxicity of endocrine disrupting chemicals and new approaches for water quality monitoring.
-When he is not in the lab, he is busy brewing beer and exploring the outdoors.
+Justin Conley is a Reproductive Systems Biologist investigating the developmental and reproductive toxicity of PFAS and other environmental chemicals.
+When he is not in the lab, he is busy playing with his two kids and exploring the outdoors.

 Tell us about your background.

-I grew up in eastern Kentucky on the Ohio River in a fairly industrial part of the state.
+I grew up in eastern Kentucky on the Ohio River in a fairly industrial part of the state, so I became aware of pollution at a pretty young age.
 For undergrad I went to a really small college in western North Carolina called Warren Wilson College.
-I was an environmental studies major pretty much from the beginning and was formally introduced to environmental toxicology through my undergraduate research project.
+I was an environmental science major from the beginning and was formally introduced to environmental toxicology through my undergraduate research advisor, John Brock.
 After undergrad I worked a bunch of seasonal jobs, like field biology and environmental education, and I travelled for a while.
 I went back to school and got my M.S. in environmental science at the University of Tennessee at Chattanooga where I studied pharmaceutical residues in river water.
 From there, I continued on the path of studying chemicals in the environment.
 I moved to Raleigh and got my Ph.D. in environmental toxicology at NC State studying the movement and toxicity of selenium in aquatic food webs.
-After I finished, I came here to EPA as a postdoc where I have been focusing on endocrine disruption and water quality monitoring.
+After I finished, I came here to EPA as a postdoc where I focused on endocrine disruption and water quality monitoring.
+In 2019 I was fortunate to be hired into a principal investigator position in ORD studying the effects of reproductive and developmental toxicants using in vitro and in vivo approaches.

 When did you first know you wanted to be a scientist?

 I was always interested in the natural world as a kid, but I took more classes in art than in science.
 When it came time to go to college though, I knew I wanted to do something applied.
 I liked being outside so I thought I might like studying environmental science.
 That led me to Warren Wilson College, which had a highly rated undergraduate environmental science program.
 I had a good introduction to research there and that started me on the path I’m on now.
-I liked how conducting research was technical and difficult, but also rewarding to see a project through to completion.
+I liked how conducting research was technical and difficult but rewarding to see a project through to completion.
+I also recognized this as a way to address and contribute towards solving real-world problems.

 How does your science matter?

 The group I work with here at EPA does a really good job of doing research that translates well to the risk assessment side of regulatory agencies.
-Our work shows the adverse effects of exposure to chemicals along with their dose response relationships.
-This research can be used—not only by EPA, but also other regulatory agencies across the U.S., Europe, and other parts of the world—to help determine if a chemical we test should or shouldn’t be used in, for example, consumer products or agricultural settings.
+Our work characterizes the adverse effects of exposure to chemicals and mixtures along with their dose response relationships.
+This research can be used—not only by EPA, but also other regulatory agencies across the U.S., Europe, and other parts of the world—to help determine if a chemical needs to be regulated or should or shouldn’t be used in, for example, consumer products or agricultural settings.

 What do you like most about your research?